umair763/NEXT-web-Home-pg-Clone/README.md

 ## Get Started

-Ready to explore the Next UNOfficial Site Clone?
-Visit [Demo Link](https://your-demo-link.com) to see the clone in action and experience the magic of Next's online shopping platform.

-For more information or inquiries, please contact [Your Name](mailto:your-email@example.com).
+For more information or inquiries, please contact [Muhammad Umair](mailto:muhammadumairkhan945@gamil.com).